soundwanders/slop-scraper/README.md

 # SlopScraper

-**SlopScraper** is a Python CLI tool for scraping Steam launch options from various sources (PCGamingWiki, Steam Community guides, and game-specific knowledge) and aggregating the data into a Supabase database.
+**SlopScraper** is a Python CLI tool for scraping Steam launch options from various sources and aggregating the data into a Supabase database.
+The Slop Scraper was built to support the [Vanilla Slops](https://github.com/soundwanders/vanilla-slops) project.

+While I have built security measures into this program to prevent abuse due to the general nature of repeated API calls and web scraping, I'm no Alan Turing and it's up to you to do the right thing.

+So, if you find yourself alone, riding in green fields with the sun on your face, with access to the Slop Scraper, do not be troubled.
+Use your power wisely. 😊

 ## 📦 Features